 Other than these utilities you will need some basic computer skills to follow the instructions.

 Assuming that you meet all of the requirements listed above, the first thing to do is to schedule some automated tasks.
 There has to be a set time interval when you want to perform these tasks.
-Because you do not want to run these utilities all at once (it will take up a lot of your computers resources), you have to schedule the tasks to run separately (maybe on separate days).
-Most Windows version come pre-equipped with a utility called the “Scheduled Task or Task Scheduler” to help you perform tasks that you need performed automatically at the specified dates and times.
+Because you do not want to run these utilities all at once (it will take up a lot of your computer’s resources), you have to schedule the tasks to run separately (maybe on separate days).
+Most Windows versions come pre-equipped with a utility called the “Scheduled Task or Task Scheduler” to help you perform tasks that you need to be performed automatically at the specified dates and times.
 Since you have these five utilities to run separately on separate days, I suggest taking full advantage of this utility so you do not have to worry about the maintenance that much.

-Usually the “Scheduled Tasks” folder is located in the Control Panel.
+Usually, the “Scheduled Tasks” folder is located in the Control Panel.
 To access it or to manage all scheduled tasks, click on the Start button and click on Run.
 The run dialog should appear; type in control and click on the OK button or press the Enter key on your keyboard.
 This will open the Control Panel; please do use your convenient method of opening the Control Panel.
 Now click on the “Scheduled Tasks” icon to open the folder.
 You should see “Add Scheduled Task” or something similar and all scheduled tasks if you have any.

-To Add A New Task
+To Add a New Task

 Double click on Add Scheduled Task to bring up the Scheduled Task Wizard which will help you schedule almost any utility to run whenever you want or how often you want.
-Usually the wizard will show you a list of utilities you can schedule, but it may not contain all of the utilities you want to use.
+Usually, the wizard will show you a list of utilities you can schedule, but it may not contain all of the utilities you want to use.
 So there is a Browse button with which you can look for the utility you want.

 Once you have selected the utility you want, you will have to specify how often you want the task to be executed.
-There are various options you can choose like Daily, Weekly, Monthly, etc...
-Next you will be asked to choose the time you want the task executed.
+There are various options you can choose like Daily, Weekly, Monthly, etc… Next, you will be asked to choose the time you want the task executed.
 This should be enough information for the task scheduler.
 Once you click on the Finish button your task will be scheduled.
 If you made a mistake you can go back and edit your settings for any particular task.

 But if you prefer to perform these tasks manually, then you will not need the task scheduler.
-All you do then is run each one of the utility one after the other whenever you want.
+All you do then is run each one of the utility ones after the other whenever you want.

 I would suggest that you run these utilities at least once every two weeks or even once every week.
 My experience tells me to run the virus and the adware scanners every week.
 I usually run the defragment and disk cleanup utilities once every month.
-I leave the firewall on normal and block any application I do not want accessing the Internet.
+I leave the firewall on normal and block any application I do not want to access the Internet.